-All funds, other than Fiduciary Funds, are legally required to be budgeted and appropriated.
+All funds, other than Fiduciary Funds and the Insurance Demolition Fund, are legally required to be budgeted and appropriated.
 The major documents prepared are the Tax Budget, the Certificate of Estimated Resources, and the Appropriation Ordinance, all of which are prepared on the budgetary basis of accounting.
 The Tax Budget demonstrates a need for existing or increased tax rates.
 The Certificate of Estimated Resources establishes a limit on the amount Council may appropriate.